 To maintain compliance with the minimum GPSAFC allocation (35%), funding may be incrementally increased until the requirement is satisfied.

-No byline funded group, except the GPSAFC, through adjustments to meet 35%, can ever receive a higher amount of funding than requested in the final application for byline funding.
+No byline funded group, except the GPSAFC, through adjustments to meet 35%, can ever receive a higher amount of funding than requested in the application for byline funding.

 Once funded during any GPSAF funding cycle, a byline funded organization is obliged to follow the guidelines for byline funded organizations, as prescribed in the Eligibility Criteria and Obligations for Byline Funded Organizations.
 Should they fail to do so, they may be fined some or all of their allocation or be removed from the activity fee entirely.